UberDai/42-Arkanoid/README.md

 ### Screenshots
 ![Screenshot](screenshot1.jpg?raw=true)

-*No font allowed, so we used a charmap texture to write text.
-Yep, kinda crappy looking.*
+*No font allowed, so we used a charmap texture to write text.*

 ![Screenshot](screenshot2.jpg?raw=true)